whoisdsmith/AI-MTHRFCKR/AI-Infinity.md

 [Vizcom](https://aiinfinity.blogspot.com/p/design-assistantvizcom.html) - AI tools to express your creativity!

-### •Developer Tools:
+### •Developer Tools

 [AutoRegex](https://aiinfinity.blogspot.com/p/developerautoregx.html) - Effortless conversions from English to Regex!
 Regex is difficult to write and comprehend to the average human.

 [Chatbotkit](https://aiinfinity.blogspot.com/p/developerchatbotkit.html) - The simplest way to buildadvanced AI chat bots.
 Platform makes it easy for developers and non-developers alike to build chatbots that can communicate with users in natural language

 [Convai](https://aiinfinity.blogspot.com/p/developerconvai.html) - Design your conversation based Characters and Speech based games.

 [CSM](https://aiinfinity.blogspot.com/p/developercsm.html) - Common Sense Machines provides APIs, interfaces, and open source software to translate multi-modal inputs and experiences into a digital simulator for AI training and content creation.

 [Dust](https://aiinfinity.blogspot.com/p/developerdust.html) - Design and Deploy Large Language Model Apps.

 [GptDuck](https://aiinfinity.blogspot.com/p/developergptduck.html) - GPTDuck is a tool that helps you find the answer to your questions about a Github repository.

 [GPUX AI](https://aiinfinity.blogspot.com/p/developergpux-ai.html) - Deploy 'X' Fast.Run anything Dockerized
 Run autoscale Inference!

 [HTTPie AI](https://aiinfinity.blogspot.com/p/developerhttpie-ai.html) - HTTPie is making APIs simple and intuitive for those building the tools of our time.